NanoComp/meep/doc/docs/Python_User_Interface.md

 **`vertices` [list of `Vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The vertices that make up the prism.
 They must lie in a plane that's perpendicular to the `axis`.
+Note that infinite (`mp.inf`) prism lengths are not supported.
+To simulate infinite geometry, just extend the edge of the prism a little past the cell.

 **`height` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The prism thickness, extruded in the direction of `axis`.
+The prism thickness, extruded in the direction of `axis`. `mp.inf` can be used for infinite height.

 **`axis` [`Vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;